Memory loss and dementia

 This means that a person with dementia may remember how they feel about an event even if they have forgotten the details of it.
 For example, they may not remember where they went on holiday, or that a friend came to visit, but they may still feel happy about it after.

 This emotional memory can be triggered by senses, such as hearing a certain piece of music or smelling a certain fragrance.
-For more information on memory loss and the effect of dementia on different parts of the brain see Dementia and the brain.

 - Page last reviewed: